 Fairwin Tactical Belt

-This survival belt from Fairwin is constructed from nylon webbing material, which is lightweight and breathable, perfect for when you’re walking for long periods.
+This Fairwin Tactical Belt is constructed from nylon webbing material, which is lightweight and breathable, perfect for when you’re walking for long periods.

 It has a quick-release metal buckle, so you can undo the belt easily when you need to use it as a weapon or a tool.